-Collaborative Learning: A method of instruction designed to actively engage students in their learning using small groups, team and group projects, and providing opportunities for students to share common experiences and solve problems.
+Collaborative Learning: A method of instruction committed to actively engaging students in their learning using small groups, team and group projects, and providing opportunities for students to share common experiences and solve problems.

 College Level Examination Program (CLEP): A group of standardized tests created by the College Board that assess college-level knowledge in several subject areas.
 These exams are administered at various colleges and universities across the United States.
-Some institutions award credit to students who meet the college's minimum qualifying score for that exam, (typically 50 is a qualifying score), but qualifying scores vary by school and exam.
-For more information on CLEP exams and how they provide credit toward the Associate Degree or CSU GE-Breadth, see the
+Some institutions award credit to students who meet the college's minimum qualifying score for that exam, (typically, 50 is a qualifying score), but qualifying scores vary by school and exam.
+See the College Level Examination Program (CLEP) List in the Credit by Examination section of the catalog for the list of CLEP that Ventura College accepts toward the Associate Degree, or schedule an appointment with a counselor.